Halalaluyafail3/MultiMapTemplate/README.md

 ## Description

 Prior to `MAP_DEFINITION` being invoked, `MAP_DECLARATION` shall have been invoked with `Name` in the same translation unit.
-This macro will provide the definitions to the functions declared in `MAP_DECLARATION`. `Qualifiers` is used to control the scope of the function definitions, and has the same meaning as qualifiers of regular function definitions. `Hash`, `IsEqual`, `Allocate`, and `Free` shall be names of functions or function like macros that expand to expressions which evaluate all of their arguments except the `Map` argument exactly once, properly parenthesize the arguments (except the `Map` argument) and operators, and convert the arguments except the `Map` argument to expected input type by implicit or explicit conversion (e.g. `Free` should accept any pointer to non-constant and non-volatile type).
+This macro will provide the definitions to the functions declared in `MAP_DECLARATION`. `Qualifiers` is used to control the scope of the function definitions, and has the same meaning as qualifiers of regular function definitions. `Hash`, `IsEqual`, `Allocate`, and `Free` shall be names of functions or function like macros that expand to expressions which evaluate all of their arguments except the `Map` argument exactly once, properly parenthesize the arguments (except the `Map` argument) and operators, and convert the arguments except the `Map` argument to expected input type by implicit or explicit conversion (e.g. `Free` should accept any pointer to non-constant and non-volatile object type).

 Synopses for `Hash`, `IsEqual`, `Allocate`, and `Free`:
 ```c